|Position:||Offensive Coordinator, Running Backs|

 • In 2008, he coached All-SoCon performer Adam Mims, who had a team-high 58 receptions, and David Hendrix, who set a freshman record with 46 receptions.
 Mims continued to flourish under Elliott’s guidance and ended his career with 198 catches for 2,433 yards.

-• Returned to coaching in 2006 as an assistant at SC State.
-He helped the Bulldogs to consecutive 7-4 seasons (2006,07).
-The 2006 team was 23rd in the nation in total offense.
+• Returned to coaching in 2006 as an assistant coach at SC State.
+That team was 23rd nationally in total offense.

 • Entered the business world after his playing days were over at Clemson and worked with Michelin North America for two years.

-• Earned his undergraduate degree in industrial engineering in 2002, was a First-Team Academic All-ACC selection and a CoSIDA Academic District III member.
+• Earned an undergraduate degree in industrial engineering in 2002, was a First-Team Academic All-ACC selection and a CoSIDA Academic District III member.

 • Dabo Swinney was his position coach during his senior season (2003).
 That year in a survey of Clemson players conducted by Anderson Independent, he was named the team’s “most respected player.”